lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 Most messaging apps rely on users' address books to bootstrap their networks[^3], but Twitter's social graph is uniquely based on each individual's preferences.
 Because the graph is asymmetric, users can follow whomever they find interesting, regardless of whether the interest is reciprocated.
 As a result [the network becomes *aspirational*][26] – users follow the people they wish they knew.
 Twitter allows you to stumble across someone new, learn about their interests, and interact casually through @-replies.
 It's natural for users to want to strengthen these relationships further through lightweight, synchronous, private conversations, so Twitter should provide that social space as well[^4].

 {% img iphone right /images/2014/01/twig_contacts_twitter.png TODO: wireframe of contact list sorted by Twitter interactions %}
-This use case fits neatly into Twig's Contacts tab, which can include people that the user follows on Twitter in addition to the standard selection of contacts from the device address book.
+This use case fits neatly into Twig's Contacts tab, which can include people that the user follows on Twitter in addition to the standard selection of contacts from her address book.
 That list can even be auto-sorted by the amount and recency of the user's Twitter interactions with those contacts, since she is more likely to message the contacts whose tweets she favorites regularly or the contacts with whom she exchanges more @-replies.

 Users would not want to receive Twig messages from *anyone*, however, so some sort of permissioning is necessary.
 Rather than overburden their existing interest-based follow graph, Twitter should create a separate social graph of the people that can exchange messages on Twig.
 This graph should be symmetric: users would add other users as contacts, and if the recipient approves the request, then the two users could then exchange messages.
 While this graph could be bootstrapped from the existing follow graph it would diverge over time.
 It's also important that each user's list of approved/blocked contacts is private, unlike public follows -- users shouldn't feel pressured into receiving messages they don't really want.